Online & Flexible Learning

 - Willing to participate in online classroom discussions

-The Educational Technology Resource Center (ETRC) supports the college curriculum and encourages effective learning by distributing and processing material in a variety of formats, including video, audio, interactive laser disk, DVD and computer assisted programs, to support all distance learning education.
+The Educational Technology Resource Center (ETRC) supports the college curriculum and encourages effective learning by distributing and processing material in a variety of formats, including video, audio, program specific DVD and computer assisted programs, to support all distance learning education.
 The ETRC is Triton's primary computer lab, with current technology and software.
 Please visit the Educational Technology Resource Center (ETRC) website for assistance in obtaining material or services.

 Questions?
 Contact the Educational Technology Resource Center (ETRC) @ (708) 456-0300, Ext.
 3361 or 3039.